The Dreamblood Duology by NK Jemisin; omnibus includes The Killing Moon & The Shadowed Sun

 The shadows of Ina-Karekh are the place where nightmares dwell, but not their source.
 Never forget: the shadowlands are not elsewhere.
 We create them.
 They are within.
 (Wisdom)

-I was introduced to NK Jemisin through a Christmas gift of her Hugo Award winning Broken Earth Trilogy.
+I was introduced to NK Jemisin through a Christmas gift of her Hugo Award-winning Broken Earth Trilogy.
 I loved Jemisin’s Black, high fantasy, science-fiction world.
 After making quick work of the Broken Earth Trilogy, I looked up Jemisin’s other works, discovered the Dreamblood Duology, and was ready to dive into another one of her worlds.

 The Dreamblood Duology is made up two books, the first: The Killing Moon and the second The Shadowed Sun, with the events of The Shadowed Sun taking place ten years after the end of The Killing Moon.
-To avoid spoilers, this review will focus on events that take place during The Killing Moon, but will explore themes present throughout both novels.
+To avoid spoilers, this review will focus on events that take place during The Killing Moon but will explore themes present throughout both novels.

 The Dreamblood series takes place, primarily, in the city-state of Gujaareh, a land guided by the religion of the Goddess Hananja in which the only law is to maintain peace, with corruption being the only crime.
 Priests of the Hetawa, the temple of Hananja, practice narcomancy, a magic fueled by its citizen’s dreams.
 Narcomancy can help treat a myriad of maladies, from insomnia to mental illness to mortal wounds.

 There are four paths one may choose to follow as a servant of Hananja and the Hetawa: Gatherers, Sentinels (guards), Sharers (healers), and Teachers.
 Gatherers use narcomancy to “gather” souls.
 That is, help lead souls to Ina-Karekh, the peaceful dreaming realm that also functions as an afterlife.
 Souls that do not enter Ina-Karekh upon death remain in the shadowlands, a dark, disturbed, and violent area of the dreaming realm.
-Devotees of Hananja can petition to be gathered when they are ready leave Hona-Karekh, the waking world, and rest in Ina-Karekh for all eternity; such acts are considered a gift by Gatherers.
-However, Gatherers also gather those found to be corrupt in accordance to Hananja’s Law.
+Devotees of Hananja can petition to be gathered when they are ready to leave Hona-Karekh, the waking world, and rest in Ina-Karekh for all eternity; such acts are considered a gift by Gatherers.
+However, Gatherers also gather those found to be corrupt in accordance with Hananja’s Law.

 The Killing Moon follows Ehiru, the most revered Gatherer in Gujaareh, and Nijiri, Ehiru’s Gatherer-Apprentice as they attempt to root out the source of previously unimagined corruption in the city.
 Ten years later, The Shadowed Sun, follows Hanani, a Sharer-Apprentice and the first woman allowed to practice in the Hetawa, as a mysterious dream plague threatens to destroy Gujaareh.